Continued fractions over non-Euclidean imaginary quadratic rings: Classical Properties

-We turn to $iii)$.
-Scale (\ref{eq:7}) by $(-1)^{n+1}q_{n+1}/q_n$ to get the first equality below.
-Then (\ref{eq:6}) rearranges (with an incremented index) to give the second: Lemma \ref{lem:low} bounds the magnitude of the last expression by $\mu/(1-\eps^2)$.\end{proof}
+To prove $ii)$, increment the index in (\ref{eq:6}) and scale both ends by $q_{n+1}$ to get Up to a sign, the reciprocal of the right-hand side above equals the final expression in (\ref{eq:7}).
+So we extend (\ref{eq:7}) as follow: Lemma \ref{lem:low} bounds the magnitude of the last expression by $\mu/(1-\eps^2)|q_{n+1}|$.